-Our county-level analysis provides evidence that illiquidity among non-bank lenders had a significant adverse effect on car sales.
-Although these results are robust to the inclusion of various measures of household demand and the housing cycle, there remains a concern that county-level variation in non-bank dependence might reflect compositional differences in borrower credit quality and latent demand between non-bank and bank borrowers.
-Because of these differences, borrowers from captive leasing companies and other sources of non-bank credit might be more likely to face a contraction in their credit limits imposed by other lenders, such as credit card companies.
-Thus, rather than reflecting the effects of diminished non-bank financing induced by illiquidity in short-term funding markets, these results might be an artifact of a more general contraction in credit to risky borrowers.
+Our county-level analysis provides evidence that illiquidity among nonbank lenders had a significant adverse effect on car sales.
+Although these results are robust to the inclusion of various measures of household demand and the housing cycle, there remains a concern that county-level variation in nonbank dependence might reflect compositional differences in borrower credit quality and latent demand between nonbank and bank borrowers.
+Because of these differences, borrowers from captive leasing companies and other sources of nonbank credit might be more likely to face a contraction in their credit limits imposed by other lenders, such as credit card companies.
+Rather than reflecting the effects of diminished nonbank financing induced by illiquidity in short-term funding markets, these results might be an artifact of a more general contraction in credit to risky borrowers.

 To address these concerns, we turn to individual-level data from Equifax.
-Equifax records information about an individual's liabilities-automotive debt, mortgages, student loans, credit card debt, and credit card borrowing limits-along with the individual's age, Equifax dynamic risk score, and zip code of residence.
-In the case of automotive debt, the data set also identifies whether credit was obtained from a non-bank lender or a depository institution.
-We use a 10 percent random sample from Equifax that we observe quarterly from 2006 Q1 through 2009 Q4-a panel of about three million individuals.
+Equifax records information about a person's liabilities-automotive debt, mortgages, student loans, credit card debt, and credit card borrowing limits-along with the person's age, Equifax dynamic risk score, and zip code of residence.
+In the case of automotive debt, the data set also identifies whether credit was obtained from a nonbank lender or a depository institution.
+We use a 10% random sample from Equifax that we observe quarterly from 2006 Q1 through 2009 Q4-a panel of about three million individuals.

-These micro-level individual data enable us to study how exposure to non-bank financing-the degree of non-bank dependence in the county-might have affected an individual's likelihood of obtaining non-bank automotive credit, controlling directly for the borrower's risk score, as well as other measures of borrower credit quality.
-We present summary statistics for the Equifax sample on credit card balances, credit card limits, risk score, year of birth, and homeownership rate in Table VI for counties below and above the non-bank-dependence median.
-The Equifax-based summary statistics in Table VI are consistent with the notion that counties more dependent on automotive non-bank finance generally have populations that register higher credit card balances and lower credit limits, with concomitantly lower credit scores.
-The populations in the more non-bank-dependent counties are also marginally younger and are less likely to own a home or, at least, to have mortgage-related debt.
+These micro-level individual data enable us to study how exposure to nonbank financing-the degree of nonbank dependence in the county-might have affected an individual's likelihood of obtaining nonbank automotive credit, controlling directly for the borrower's risk score, as well as other measures of borrower credit quality.
+We present summary statistics for the Equifax sample on credit card balances, credit card limits, risk score, year of birth, and homeownership rate in Table VI for counties below and above